liuliangyin/liu-liang-yin/src/pages/illustration/mildseven.md

 ---
 Cigarette "MEVIUS", the most famous brand of cigarettes.

-I fell in love with the packaging design of MEVIUS especially the type which is exclusive sold in Japan at the first sight.
+I fell in love with the packaging design of MEVIUS especially which is exclusive sold in Japan at the first sight.
 They literally put many stars on them.★★★

 and also the name of my cat.